US stocks sink and oil prices rise as worries about AI, inflation and possible war hit Wall Street

-NEW YORK (AP) — U.S. stocks are sinking Friday as Wall Street gets back to hunting and punishing companies that could be made losers by the artificial-intelligence revolution.
+NEW YORK (AP) — U.S. stocks are sinking Friday as Wall Street gets back to hunting companies that could become losers because of the artificial-intelligence revolution.
 A surprisingly discouraging update on inflation is also hurting the market, while oil prices climb with worries about tensions between the United States and Iran.

-The losses came as investors returned to knocking down software companies and others whose businesses could end up getting supplanted by AI-powered competitors.
+The losses came as investors returned to knocking down software companies and others whose businesses they suspect could get supplanted by AI-powered competitors.

-Block, the company behind Cash App, Square and other businesses, gave a signal of what AI could do after CEO Jack Dorsey said he was cutting its workforce by nearly half.
-That’s even though Block’s profit is growing and it’s sending more cash to shareholders through stock buybacks.
+Block, the company behind Cash App, Square and other businesses, gave a potential signal of what AI could do after CEO Jack Dorsey said he was cutting its workforce by nearly half.
+That’s even though he said 2025 was a strong year for the company, which is sending more cash to shareholders through stock buybacks.

 The co-founder of Twitter also said, “I don’t think we’re early to this realization.
 I think most companies are late.
 Within the next year, I believe the majority of companies will reach the same conclusion and make similar structural changes.”

-Salesforce, whose platform helps customers manage their relationships with clients, fell 4%.
-It gave back its 4% gain from the day before after reporting a better profit than analysts expected.
+Salesforce, whose platform helps customers manage their relationships with clients, fell 3.4%.
+It gave back most of its 4% gain from the day before after reporting a better profit than analysts expected.

+A widely followed ETF tracking the software industry, meanwhile, sank 1.9% to bring its loss for the year so far to 23.4%.

-Even the companies currently seeing their revenue and profits soar because of AI-related demand are weakening.
-Nvidia fell 1.7% and was the heaviest weight on the U.S. stock market, a day after dropping to its worst loss since last spring.
+Even the companies currently seeing their revenue and profit soar because of AI-related demand are weakening.
+Nvidia fell 2.1% and was the heaviest weight on the U.S. stock market, a day after dropping to its worst loss since last spring.
 That's even though it reported a better profit than analysts expected and forecast more in revenue for the current quarter.

-Can big spenders like Amazon and Alphabet make back all their billions of dollars in AI investments through higher productivity and profits in the future?

-On the winning side of Wall Street was Netflix, which jumped 8.8% after walking away from its bid to buy Warner Bros.
+On the winning side of Wall Street was Netflix, which climbed 10.2% after walking away from its bid to buy Warner Bros.
 Discovery’s studio and streaming business.
 That put Skydance-owned Paramount in a position to take over its Hollywood rival.

-Some of the strongest action in financial markets was for oil, where the price for a barrel of benchmark U.S. crude oil rose 2.8% to $67.04.
-It's the latest big swing in the market that's been hit by worries about rising tensions between the United States and Iran over Iran’s nuclear program.
+Some of the strongest action in financial markets was for oil, where the price for a barrel of benchmark U.S. crude oil rose 2.1% to $66.55.
+It's the latest swing in a market unsettled by tensions between the United States and Iran over Iran’s nuclear program.

 The U.S. military has already gathered a massive fleet of aircraft and warships in the Middle East, and a conflict could disrupt the global flow of oil and drive prices higher.